OscarGimenez/movie-wishlist-front/README.md

 - Firebase Auth

 ### TODO:
-- [ ] Add the "search" functionality to the menu
+- [ ] Fix bug: When a movie is added, loader gets stuck
 - [ ] Add the possibility of remove movies from the wishlist
-- [ ] Change the way movies display in the home page when added to the wishlist
+- [ ] Add the "search" functionality to the menu
 - [ ] Add tests

 # Installation